 The configured local policy group can be used in local authentication and authorization.
-Local method is applicable to the default policy group and
+Local method is applicable to the default policy group and localgroup word is to a local policy group.

 1. 5.
 3 Local Account Policy Example

 This section provides one sample configuration using local account policy.
 The following example shows how to configure the local authentication and local authorization.